ghorwin/SIM-VICUS/README.md

 ### Libraries

-NANDRAD uses a bunch of external/third-party libraries:
+NANDRAD Solver and SIM-VICUS use a bunch of common libraries from IBK and external/third-party libraries:

 * **CCM** - _Climate Calculation Module_ (CCM), implements climate data loading and calculation of solar radiation loads
 * **clipper** - implements robust clipping calculation for two-dimensional polygons